vlhobbs/100AlgorithmsChallenge/alphabetSubSequence/README.md

 ---
 Check whether the given string is a subsequence of the plaintext alphabet.

+(IN OTHER WORDS: each letter appears only once and in ascending order to last ones.
+So far easiest way seems to be to use charcodes to tell if any of the letters are out of order.
+The next one should always be larger than the one behind it.)

 **Example**

 - For s = "effg" or s = "cdce", the output should be